ewine-project/LTE-D2D-automatic-mode-selection/README.md

-# These codes are under the AGPLv3 licence.
+# The codes included in this folder are under the AGPLv3 licence.

 # LTE-D2D-automatic-mode-selection